JakeTouchet/maia/README.md

 MAIA is a system that uses neural models to automate neural model understanding tasks like feature interpretation and failure mode discovery.
 It equips a pre-trained vision-language model with a set of tools that support iterative experimentation on subcomponents of other models to explain their behavior.
 These include tools commonly used by human interpretability researchers: for synthesizing and editing inputs, computing maximally activating exemplars from real-world datasets, and summarizing and describing experimental results.
 Interpretability experiments proposed by MAIA compose these tools to describe and explain system behavior.

 **News**
+[December ?]: Released MAIA.2
 \
 [July 3]: We release MAIA implementation code for neuron labeling
 \
 [August 14]: Synthetic neurons are now available (both in `demo.ipynb` and in `main.py`)

 **This repo is under active development.
 Sign up for updates by email using [this google form](https://forms.gle/Zs92DHbs3Y3QGjXG6).**

+## Updates
+TODO - Turn to checkboxes
+- Reworked MAIA’s code execution to run multiple free-form blocks of code, rather than having MAIA define a single function that is then executed
+- Reworked MAIA to use a flexible display function which recursively unpacks passed iterables and append them to MAIA’s experiment log
+- Refactored MAIA’s api file to be purely front-facing, moving back-end functions to various utils files.
+Public functions that MAIA executes now follow standard OOP naming conventions
+- Re-implemented MAIA as an InterpAgent.
+The InterpAgent class allows the creation of tools as sub-agents which can execute code given a user and api prompt
+- Added gpt-4o, gpt-4o-mini, and gpt-4-turbo
+- Changed neuron index file to allow specification of multiple models
+- Simplified main.py

 ### Installations ###